 Related Article:10 Credit Card Payment Services for Small Business Owners

 It’s Not About “Rates”

 Many businesses make the same mistake the first time, or even the first few times, when shopping for a processor: they focus on “rates.”
-But rates are only one factor in the processing equation and if you shop based on who has the lowest “rate” you’re setting yourself up for headaches, confusion, and overpaying.
+But rates are only one factor in the merchant account credit card processing equation and if you shop based on who has the lowest “rate” you’re setting yourself up for headaches, confusion, and overpaying.

 Instead, start by evaluating your situation.
 Answer these two questions:

 - What is your average transaction total?